“Should I update my website’s content for SEO, and if so, which content?”

 By updating your content, you can get that date to change in the search results as well which means that searchers are more likely to click your result.
 This will especially be true if your content is very out of date and competing with other results that are newer and fresher.

 Links are the currency of SEO and the internet.
-Whether it’s improved search engine rankings or referral traffic, links are one of the main ways that people navigate the internet.
+Whether it’s improved search engine rankings or referral traffic, links are one of the main ways people navigate the internet.

-Over time a high percentage of links go away, a phenomenon known as “link rot“.
+Over time, a high percentage of links go away, a phenomenon known as “link rot“.
 According to that Wikipedia entry:

 A 2021 study of external links in 1996-2019 New York Times articles found that 25% of links were inaccessible.
 In addition, from a sample of 4,500 links still accessible, 13% did not lead to the original content, a phenomenon called content drift.

-A 2004 study found that the half-life of an average page was 138 weeks, or about 2.5 years.
+A 2004 study found that the half-life of an average page was 138 weeks or about 2.5 years.

 By refreshing your content, updating or removing broken links, and adding in new links to new statistics you can improve your content and help the search engines rank it better.

-Elevate URL in Architecture
+Elevate URL in architecture

-Some of this can be remedied with better internal linking and building out a category structure that makes sense to organize the content.
+Some of this can be remedied with better internal linking and building a category structure that makes sense to organize the content.

 Sometimes, though, a piece of content is so old that it’s no longer optimized well, so it makes sense to refresh and republish this piece under a new URL.
 In this case, the old URL should 301 redirect to the new URL.
-You could use Yoast’s Duplicate Post plugin to accomplish this if you’re on WordPress.
+You could use Yoast’s Duplicate Post plugin if you’re on WordPress.

 Readers prefer content they can scan and interact with.